-- Tax Benefits The CIO will have all the advantages of incorporation mentioned above, as well as all the tax benefits of being a charity set out in section 4.2 below. - Single Regulator Charitable Incorporated Organisations will be able to adopt a very flexible corporate structure but just report to one principal regulatory body, the Charity Commission. - Income Tests Unlike new charitable companies, new CIOs do not have to demonstrate satisfaction of the minimum annual income threshold test of £5,000 to register with the Charity Commission.
+- Tax Benefits The CIO have all the advantages of incorporation mentioned above, as well as all the tax benefits of being a charity set out in section 4.2 below. - Single Regulator CIOs are able to adopt a very flexible corporate structure, just reporting to one principal regulatory body, the Charity Commission. - Income Tests Unlike new charitable companies, new ClOs do not have to demonstrate satisfaction of the minimum annual income threshold test of £5,000 to register with the Charity Commission.